crt25/collimator/docs/architecture/api.md

 # API reference

-The NestJS backend follows OpenAPI principes and is documented directly in the code.
+The NestJS backend follows OpenAPI principles and is documented directly in the code.

 The generated OpenAPI specification is then used by Orval to generate a REST client for the Next.js frontend.